utsukushiihime/100-days-of-code/log.md

 ### Day 1: January 6, 2021

-**Today's Progress**: Day 1 of 100 days of Code.
-I've slogged through the day.
-I've been able to pry myself away from the media long enough to update git and get started on creating my
+**Today's Progress**: I've slogged through the day.
+I've been able to pry myself away from the media long enough to update git and get started on creating my project skeleton.

 **Link(s) to work**: [Tech Upskill](https://github.com/utsukushiihime/techupskill)